nitaybz/homebridge-sensibo-ac/README.md

 - Does your sensibo state get out of sync with your AC?
 - Do you find yourself changing commands from the original remote just for the AC and Sensibo to be in sync?

 If you have ever found yourself struggling with the above, this feature is exactly for you!
-It allows you to toggle the state in Sensibo and Home app without changing the real state of your device, this will help you to sync between them.
+It allows you to toggle the state in the Home app (and update Sensibo) without changing the real state of your device, this will help you to sync between them.

 When enabled, a switch will be added.
 The switch is stateless, which means that when clicked, it turns back OFF after 1 second.
 Behind the scenes, the plugin toggles the state of the device from ON to OFF (or the other way around, depending on the current state of the device), without sending actual commands to the AC.

 *This maybe be required if your AC has the same command for ON and OFF because it can go out of sync easily.*

-To enable the **AC Sync** switch, add `"enableSyncButton": true` to your config.
+To add the **AC Sync** switch, add `"enableSyncButton": true` to your config.

 To show the **AC Sync** switch within the AC accessory, instead of a separate switch, add `"syncButtonInAccessory": true` to your config.

 Note: Setting `"syncButtonInAccessory": true` by itself will create the switch, regardless of `enableSyncButton` value.

+### Sensor readings

+#### Humidity

+The current relative humidity, as reported by the Sensibo device, are shown within the Home app under Climate.

+To remove **Humidity** readings from the Home app, add `"disableHumidity": true` to your config.

+Note: If you have Dry mode (dehumidifier) enabled, Humidity will always be shown.

+To show the **Humidity** reading as a separate sensor, add `"externalHumiditySensor": true` to your config.

+Note: Setting `"externalHumiditySensor": true` by itself will create the sensor accessory, regardless of `disableHumidity` value.

+#### Air quality and Carbon Dioxide

+The current Air Quality, Total Volatile Organic Compounds (TVOCs), in µg/㎥ (micrograms per metre cubed), and Carbon Dioxide (CO2), in Parts Per Million (PPM), as reported by the Sensibo device, are shown within the Home app as an Air Quality and Carbon Dioxide sensor respectively.

+The Home app can alert you to high CO2 readings.
+The default for this plugin is 1500 (PPM).
+You can change the threshold, by adding `"carbonDioxideAlertThreshold": 1500` to your config, the value must be a whole number.
+Requires the Carbon Dioxide Sensor be enabled.

+To remove **CO2** readings and warnings from the Home app, add `"disableAirQuality": true` to your config.

+To remove **Air Quality**a d **TVOC** readings from the Home app, add `"disableAirQuality": true` to your config.

 ### Occupancy Sensor